twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Corrected authorship attribution within noteStatusHistory to eliminate `nan` author values in note scoring output.
 - Improved usage of Pandas to eliminate warnings.
 - Removed logging from contributor_state which is no longer necessary.
-- Refactored insufficient tag scoring logic to fit within updated scoring framework.
+- Refactored insufficient tag scoring logic to fit within the updated scoring framework.

 **November 30, 2022**